_images/helm-logo.svg

 Note

-While deploying this Helm chart with Argo, you might encounter issues with database migrations not running automatically on upgrade.
+While deploying this Helm Chart with Argo, you might encounter issues with database migrations not running automatically on upgrade.

 To run database migrations with Argo CD automatically, you will need to add: